 - Will I be able to maintain the requirements needed to keep this scholarship?

-- Am I able and willing to work on campus through a work-study program in addition to going to school?
+- Am I able and willing to work through a work-study program in addition to going to school?

 If upon reviewing your award letter, you discover you still don’t have enough money to pay for college, there are a few options you can take.
-You can apply for private student loans through a bank, look into tuition payment plans, or apply for more scholarships on Cappex.
+You can apply for private student loans through a bank, or apply for more scholarships on Cappex.com.

-If you still have any additional or specific questions regarding your award letters, be sure to reach out to the financial aid offices of your colleges and universities.Image credit: fortscott.edu
+If you still have any additional or specific questions regarding your award letters, be sure to reach out to your school’s financial aid office.Image credit: fortscott.edu